The broken heart of Rissington: What the release of Hawke’s Bay’s latest maps means

 Then there will be stoicism, and determination to rebuild, because that is what Kiwis are like.

-Dan Gale told us he feels like the level 3 classification is the equivalent of a confiscation of the Esk Valley by the Government.
+Dan Gale told us he feels like the category 3 classification is the equivalent of a confiscation of the Esk Valley by the Government.
 Fair enough.

 No matter what the outcome for flooded homeowners, Thursday was not a good day.